-- 23. The personalities and working relationships of mission leaders were perceived to have a profound impact on organizational culture.
-Interviewees also described the impact of dominant and in some cases polarizing personalities among members of the SLT who were thought to have an outsized influence on mission operations. - 24.
-Surveyed staff members from one mission alleged a senior manager had intimidated and harassed subordinates, creating an "unhealthy work environment."
-In a military-led mission, some civilian personnel complained of a "yes sir" culture with subordinates standing up when the HoM entered the room. - 25.
-Harmony, tensions and interactions between senior leaders were also believed to have a substantial impact on collaboration and power dynamics between personnel.
-In one mission, the perceived closeness of the HoM with some other members of the SLT based on their national origin was a high-level concern and seen as bypassing established channels of decision-making.
-In another mission, one manager stated that conflict in the SLT had been highly disruptive to operations.
+22. The personalities and working relationships of mission leaders were perceived to have a profound impact on organizational culture.
+Interviewees also described the impact of dominant - and in some cases polarizing - personalities among members of the senior leadership team who were thought to have an outsized influence on mission operations.

+23. Surveyed staff members from one mission alleged that a senior manager had intimidated and harassed subordinates, creating an "unhealthy work environment."
+In a military-led mission, some civilian personnel complained of a "yes, sir" culture, with subordinates standing up when the head of mission entered the room.

+24. Harmony, tensions and interactions between senior leaders were also believed to have a substantial impact on collaboration and power dynamics between personnel.
+In one mission, the perceived closeness of the head of mission with some other members of the senior leadership team based on their national origin was a high-level concern and seen as bypassing established decision-making channels.
+In another mission, one manager stated that conflict in the senior leadership team had been highly disruptive to operations.
 Senior civilian staff were noticeably less positive than juniors when it came to the impact of internal politics on the mission.